Top Industrial Automation Systems & Robotic Benefits

 - A detailed quotation will be prepared to include specification of the electrical or mechanical components specific to the project.

-- A full production test schedule will also be outlined for the completion of the commissioning phase to ensure that the system is achieving the required production criteria.
+- A full production test schedule will also be outlined for the completion of the commissioning phase to ensure that the system is achieving the production criteria.

 Design, Testing & Manufacture

 We assign a Project Manager to the project to ensure a clear line of communication from design through to commissioning.

 - The Project Manager will check all information prior to commencement of manufacture and will produce the functional design specification as the technical document used to lead the following design stages.
 Therefore, both parties will discuss and agree on the content of the Functional Design Specification/tender document.

 - Our designers produce the Electrical panel wiring diagram and mechanical drawings using Eplan and Autocad for passing into manufacture.

 - The software will be written and pre-tested whilst the manufacturing process is taking place to keep the onsite commissioning time to a minimum.

-- A technical liaison with other equipment suppliers is established during this stage with regard to interfacing with our system.
+- We establish a technical liaison with other equipment suppliers during this stage with regard to interfacing with our system.

 Installation and Commissioning

 The Project Manager will ensure that every element of the project is undertaken on time during the installation of the Industrial automation systems:

-- The Installation phase is monitored constantly by the site Project Manager
+- Our Project Manager constantly monitor the Installation phase by the site

-- A detailed quotation will be prepared to include a specification of the electrical or mechanical components specific to the project.
+- A detailed quotation will include a specification of the electrical or mechanical components specific to the project.